c22457612/WebDev2_Library_Project/README.md

 # Description

-I created this website using XAMPP and phpMyAdmin for the database,
+I created this website using XAMPP and phpMyAdmin for the database.

-All files included were placed in the 'htdocs' folder when using XAMPP
+All files included were placed in the 'htdocs' folder when using XAMPP.

 This website code allows users to log in/register while authenticating users, search for books by title/author, browse by categories, reserve books, and manage reservations.
 All interactive features give positive